European Commission’s proposal on animal transport: Euro Foie Gras denounces the negative impact for the sustainability of the sector

 Following the publication of its legislative proposal on the protection of animals during transport last December, the European Commission launched a public consultation.
 The aim was to gather feedback on this proposal in order to feed into the legislative debate between the European Parliament and the Council.
 Euro Foie Gras contributed with its key messages to this consultation.

 Euro Foie Gras recalls that since its creation in 2008, the Federation has been committed to an approach of progress and constant improvement in farming, slaughter, and transportation practices, based on the latest scientific data.
-However, the Federation is concerned about the negative consequences that the legislative proposal, as it stands, will have on the social, environmental, and economic sustainability of the fat palmipeds sector (ducks and geese).
+However, the Federation is concerned about the negative consequences that the legislative proposal on animal transport, as it stands, will have on the social, environmental, and economic sustainability of the fat palmipeds sector (ducks and geese).

 The absence of a sector-specific impact assessment is a major concern for the Federation.
 Indeed, any legislative development must be supported by a robust impact assessment, developed in consultation with professionals in the sector.
 Unfortunately, the current proposal imposes new obligations without such prior analysis.
 Furthermore, many of the provisions are unsuitable for the fat palmipeds sector for technical, environmental, social or health reasons, and are inconsistent with the objectives of the proposal.